Yesterday evening, I had to take some time to migrate my site to a new server because I had outgrown the service on which I started.

 For example, when I’m working on projects for clients, I normally have a staging server and will deploy diffs from GitHub (or whatever source control we’re using) to the server.

-But I’ve done enough migrations of my own server to lock down a process that can usually be done within an hour to an hour and a half (face it: the
+But I’ve done enough migrations of my own server to lock down a process that can usually be done within an hour to an hour and a half (face it: the `uploads` directory takes time to download and upload :)).

 That said, suggestions always welcome so feel free to leave ’em in the comments.